HISTORY

 The Society was instrumental in helping Rhode Islanders through the Great Depression.
 In 1929, Bishop Hickey ‘directed that a branch of the St. Vincent de Paul Society be established in every parish to meet the needs of the unemployed or underemployed as much as possible.
 In addition, each charitable institution in the diocese did its part in feeding the hungary who came to their doors daily looking for food.
 In 1932, the St. Vincent de Paul Society alone spent $147,996 in response to the various requests made of the society.
 Half of the monies distributed by the parish societies were raised by church collections and by contributions placed in the poor boxes in each church.
 The rest came from public agencies, private contributions or entertainments which named the society as a beneficiary of the proceeds.
 The diocese and the various Catholic organizations in the state joined with others groups and agencies in share the food and share the clothes campaigns which helped to provide necessities to those in the state in need regardless of religious affiliation.”
 (Source: History of the Diocese of Providence)

-Today, the Society in Rhode Island has 400 members and 200 associates working in 27 parish-based conferences and one statewide youth conference.
+Today, the Society in Rhode Island has over 400 members and 200 associates working in 24 parish-based conferences and one statewide youth conference.